Learning to Learn Words from Visual Scenes: Experiments

-Our experiments so far have suggested that ``learning to learn'' words from vision leads to better generalization.
-We now analyze how well our model is able to learn to acquire words from one scene, and use them to describe another scene.
-As word embeddings for new words are randomly distributed, directly predicting them is unreasonable.
-Instead, our model produces the new words by pointing to them in the reference set.
-Since the new word embeddings are random vectors, our model needs to leverage the relationship between visual context and language to learn a representation for the new word.
-We show results of new word acquisition in Table~\ref{tbl:pting}.
-Our complete model, which is trained on multi-example episodes, obtains the best performance, outperforming the baseline by up to 13\%.
+We show results on this experiment in Table \ref{tbl:pting}.
+Our complete model obtains the best performance in word acquisition on both EPIC-Kitchens and Flickr30k.
+In the case of EPIC-Kitchens, where linguistic information is scarce and sentence structure simpler, meta-learning a strong lexical acquisition policy is particularly important for learning new words.
+Our model outperforms the strongest baselines (including those pretrained on enormous text corpora) by up to 13\% in this setting.
 Isolating attention to be only within examples in an episode harms accuracy significantly, suggesting that the interaction between examples is key for performance.
 Moreover, by constraining this interaction to pass through the visual modality, the computational cost is linear in number of examples with only a minor drop in accuracy.
 This allows our approach to efficiently scale to episodes with more examples.

-Figure~\ref{fig:pting_new} shows qualitative examples where the model must acquire a novel word in the reference set, and use it to describe another scene, using both nouns and verbs.
-We can observe an incorrect example in the bottom right in which EXPERT selects \textit{place} and \textit{put} instead of \textit{grab}, where the two incorrect options are plausible just given the static image and text context ``plate''.
-This example suggests that motion information would help EXPERT.
+Figure~\ref{fig:pting_new} shows qualitative examples where the model must acquire novel language by learning from its reference set, and use it to describe another scene with both nouns and verbs.
+In the bottom right of the figure, an incorrect example is shown, in which EXPERT points to \textit{place} and \textit{put} instead of \textit{grab}.
+However, both incorrect options are plausible guesses given only the static image and textual context ``plate''.
+This example suggests that video information would further improve EXPERT's performance.